A parent emailed me the other day with a question on lacrosse goalie lingo –

 Stuff: Close range save by the goalie.

-Tennis Racket: A pocket that is shallow, or not broken in enough and doesn’t have much hold
+Tennis Racket: A pocket that is shallow, or not broken in enough and doesn’t have much hold.
+The ball bounces right out of there like a tennis racket.

 Tilt: wearing your helmet so that it is angled down towards the ground.
 Bros got some serious tilt.

-Top Cheddar (aka Top Ched) / Rip Top Swiss / Rip a Duck / Rip Tits / Top Shelf: Shot that scores in the top part of the goal.
+Top Cheddar (aka Top Ched) / Top Cheese / Rip Top Swiss / Premium Gouda / Rip a Duck / Rip Tits / Top Shelf: Shot that scores in the top part of the goal.
+Ripping the top part of the goal has become so popular these days that this element of slang has taken on a life of its own.
+Stemming from Top Cheddar, really any cheese variety can be used to refer to the top quadrant of the goal.

 Walk the Dog / Pizza Oven / Carry the Pizza: when a player runs down the field carrying the ball in their stick way out in front of them in one hand with their arm extended, and holding the bottom of the shaft.
 This keeps the ball in the head of the stick without needing to cradle and to avoid checks from behind.